 Internship opportunities in marketing can be found almost anywhere in the world, but for those who are interested in getting experience in international marketing, it’s best to go to the busiest and most exciting cities in the world.

-Hands-down, New York is one of the best places to begin your future career in marketing.
+Hands-down, New York City is one of the best places to begin your future career in marketing.
 The center for numerous major industries, the Big Apple could literally be the unofficial capital of the world.
 Take a quick walk down Times Square or hop on a subway, and you’ll see the work of thousands of marketers displayed on billboards, newspapers, and taxis.
 The city is filled with multinational corporations that offer marketing internships to those who are eager to work in a fun, fast-paced environment.

 One of the most densely populated cities in the East, Tokyo has made a name for itself as a major destination for international businesses.
 Some of the world’s biggest brand names like Sony, Nintendo, and Toyota were developed in Tokyo, and the city continues to be a definite trendsetter on the international spectrum.
 Marketing strategies in Tokyo can be a little different than those in the U.S. due to the change in demographics, but that’s what makes an international marketing experience exciting!

-Ranked in the top five global cities, Hong Kong is a bustling metropolitan center that attracts hundreds of businesses around the world.
+Ranked in the top five global cities, Hong Kong is a bustling metropolitan center that attracts hundreds of businesses around the world that all need marketing.
 The city’s history as a British colony allowed it to get much earlier exposure to western business and establish itself as a center of international finance and business.
 Hence, it should come to no one’s surprise that Hong Kong is a top destination for innovation, cultural exchange, and multinational business expansion.
 Business promotion and brand development are so heavily emphasized that the city has even established the Hong Kong Institute of Marketing.
 For a chance to experience working at an international business crossroad, take a marketing internship in Hong Kong.

-When and Where to Look for an Internship:
+When and Where to Look for a Marketing Internship Abroad:

 Like most other international internships, marketing internship opportunities will be most abundant over the summer.
 But while companies typically don’t expect to have interns during the regular college school terms, that isn’t to say that you won’t be able to find an internship in the middle of a semester.
 It’s best to approach the internship search with a variety of methods because different locations and different companies will have separate internship application processes.